rist-ro/rl-introduction-notes/sutton_rl.md

 #### Without Importance Sampling - Tree Backup

-**The Tree Backup algorithm allows us to use n-step TD off-policy without importance sampling**, by bootstrapping the **expectation** of the Q-values at each step in the chain (see page 152 for diagram).
+**The Tree Backup algorithm allows us to use n-step TD off-policy without importance sampling**, by bootstrapping the **expectation** of the Q-values at each step in the chain (<u>see page 152</u> for diagram).
 $$
 G_{t:t+n} = R_{t+1} + \gamma \sum _{a \neq A_{t+1}} \pi(a| S_{t+1}) Q_{t+n-1}(S_{t+1}, a) + \gamma \pi ( A_{t+1} | S_{t+1}) G_{t+1:t+n}, \forall t \lt T-1 \\
 G_{t:t+1} = R_{t+1} + \gamma \sum _{a} \pi(a| S_{t+1}) Q_{t}(S_{t+1}, a), t =T-1
 $$
-Basically, the last action's (timestep $T-1$) return is a normal expectation wrt. $\pi$ , while the others are computed also taking into account the result of the taken actions (see page 154 for algorithm).
+Basically, the last action's (timestep $T-1$) return is a normal expectation wrt. $\pi$ , while the others are computed also taking into account the result of the taken actions (<u>see page 154</u> for algorithm).
 This gives rise to the following update rule:
 $$
 Q_{t+n} (S_t, A_t) \leftarrow Q_{t+n-1}(S_t, A_t) + \alpha (G_{t:t+n} - Q_{t+n-1}(S_t, A_t))
 $$